fly-apps/flygreeting/.circleci/README.md

 exit 0
 ```

 The script installs `curl` and uses it to install the [flyctl command line tool](https://fly.io/docs/flyctl/).
 Then it sets the environment variables and deploys the application using `flyctl deploy`.
-The last command, `flyctl info`, gives you some information about the newly deployed app such as the application name, app running status, and version.
+The last command, `flyctl info`, displays metadata like the application name, status, and version.

 ### Testing the Deployment
-Now that the application is configured for deployment to CircleCI, and we have written the deployment script, it's time to test if it works.
+Now that the application is configured for deployment to CircleCI, and you’ve written the deployment script, it's time to test if it works.
 The goal is to ensure that committing and pushing the code to the `flygreeting` repository kicks off a build process in CircleCI and ultimately deploys the `flygreeting` app.

 Commit and push your changes to the `main` branch of your Github/Bitbucket repository.
 You can monitor the build process by visiting the CircleCI project Dashboard.
 Selecting `flygreeting` should take you to the project's build pipelines.
-Here you'll see the project's workflow `test-and-deploy`, as well as its jobs `test` and `deploy` building.
+Here you'll see the project's workflow, `test-and-deploy`, and its jobs, `test` and `deploy`, building.

 ![You can click the running job to view it in action](fly-circleci-1.png)

+You can tell the build is successful once you see a green success label.

 ![You can tell the build is successful once you see a green success label](fly-circleci-2.png)